 The Act applies to all institutions that receive federal funds under any program administered by the U. S. Secretary of Education and is enforced by the U.S. Department of Education.

 Under FERPA, the access rights that parents and legal guardians had in elementary and secondary school are transferred to students when he or she reaches the age of 18 or attends a school beyond the high school level.
 At The College of Saint Rose, we consider students adults.
-Parents can be given access to their son or daughter’s academic records if the student authorizes the permission in writing by completing a Student Consent to Release Records form at the Registrar’s Office.
+Parents can be given access to their son or daughter’s academic records if the student authorizes this release.
+Instructions can be found here.

 College students are transitioning from late adolescence to adulthood and we foster that growth by treating students as adults, granting them both the rights and responsibilities which go along with that status.
 Part of this is accomplished when the College communicates directly with the student regarding his or her education records.
 Education records include any records in the possession of an employee of the College that are shared or accessible to another individual.
 Records may be handwritten or in print form, magnetic tape, films or some other medium, including transcripts or other records obtained from a school in which the student may have been previously enrolled.
 Education records do not include medical records, employment records, law enforcement records, sole possession records or private notes held by college employees, and information on a person that was obtained when no longer a student (i.e., alumni records).